VazkiiMods/Bliss/ship/SERVER_README.txt

 		If you're unsure what version you have, open a Command Prompt and run
 				java -version
-		If it does not say the version is "1.17.0_(number)" you have to  install Java 8
+		If it does not say the version is "17.0.(number)" you have to install Java 17

 	- Run the server setup script for your OS
-		WINDOWS: Run setup_server.bat
+		WINDOWS: Run "setup_server.bat"
-		MAC/LINUX: Run setup_server.sh
+		MAC/LINUX: Run "setup_server.sh"

 	- Wait for the pack to download

-	- Run the server via the forge-1.18.2...jar
+	- Start the server with the script for your OS
-		WARNING: DO NOT Run forge-installer.jar or
+		WINDOWS: Run "run.bat"
-		minecraft_server.1.18.2.jar
+		MAC/LINUX: Run "run.sh"

-	- Accept the Minecraft EULA
+	- Accept the Minecraft EULA in "eula.txt"

 	- Run the server again